Dec 11, 2020

-Your annual rates could increase by $100, or more, depending on these factors.
+Your annual costs could increase by $100, or more, depending on these factors.
 Keep in mind, although gas fireplaces are less of a risk, they can still increase your premiums.

-Before getting coverage for wood fireplaces, you will likely be required to get a WETT inspection.
-Professional inspectors will ensure correct instalment, building codes, and if it is safe to use.
+Before getting insurance for wood fireplaces, you will likely be required to get a WETT inspection.
+Professional inspectors will ensure correct installment, building codes, and if it is safe to use.
 If you are DIY-ing a fireplace, you may want to consider having a professional install it, so all requirements are met, and you can be adequately insured.
-Some insurers will also require an annual fireplace inspection to ensure your fireplace runs at its safest capability.
+Some companies will also require an annual fireplace inspection to ensure your fireplace runs at its safest capability.

 What Happens If You Do Not Disclose You Have A Fireplace On Your Insurance?

 You may think you can save money by not declaring your fireplace on your insurance.
 Failure to inform your insurance company that you have a fireplace puts you and your loved ones at risk.
 If you suffer a loss that is related to the fireplace, they can decide not to reimburse your claim and void your policy.

 Along with regular maintenance and inspections, Canada Safety Council offers these tips to enjoy your fireplace safely this winter :